 - No movement has been recorded in any boreholes at Filey Town - Inclinometer in borehole CPBH03 was not accessible at the time of data collection. - Water levels are generally stable or falling in most boreholes. - Groundwater level remains elevated in CPBH02a.
-The piezometer lid was not secured, and it is likely that water ingress has resulted in continued elevated water level readings at this location. - Groundwater levels have fallen significantly at CPBH10a.
-However, manual dip meter readings suggest water level has not increased significantly from earlier low levels.
-This piezometer requires repair. - Borehole CPBH10b was dry. - Data logger communication errors occurred at boreholes CPBH01b (vandalism), CPBH04b, CPBH06b and CPBH08b, and data was not downloaded for this monitoring period.

-• The data logger for borehole CPBH09b and CPBH10a should be checked and recalibrated as dip meter readings and diver readings are discordant.
+The piezometer lid was not secured, and it is likely that water ingress has resulted in continued elevated water level readings at this location.
+Groundwater levels are also elevated in CPBH01a. - Borehole CPBH10b was dry. - Data logger communication errors occurred at boreholes CPBH01b (vandalism), CPBH02b, CPBH04b, CPBH06b and CPBH08b, and data was not downloaded for this monitoring period. - The data logger for borehole CPBH09b and CPBH10a should be checked and recalibrated as dip meter readings and diver readings are discordant.